vitalik/django-ninja/README.md

  - Read full documentation here - **Documentation**: https://django-ninja.rest-framework.com
  - To support this project - just simply give it a star on github. ![github star](docs/docs/img/github-star.png)
+ - If you already using django-ninja - please share your feedback to ppr.vitaly@gmail.com